wangcmath/wangcmath.github.io/_pages/about.md

 ---
 - Sep 2023, I started this personal website and stopped updating my google site.

-- Aug 2023, our work on _Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_ was published by IEEE Transactions on Geoscience and Remote Sensing.
+- Aug 2023, our work on _Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_ was published by IEEE Transactions on Geoscience and Remote Sensing. <font color="#005CB9" face="courier" size="5">A special font example.</font>